 How much is the Medicare rebate?

-As at January 2017, the rebate for a General psychologist is $84.80 per session, and $124.50 per session for a Clinical Psychologist.
+The current rebate for a Clinical Psychologist is $126.50 per session and less for a General psychologist.
 There is often an out-of-pocket expense due depending on the fee charged by the psychologist.
 You will need to ask about this with the psychologist you engage with.

 Some psychology practices are able to process the Medicare rebate immediately when you settle your account, whilst others require you to lodge the claim with Medicare yourself.